remla25-team15/operation/README.md

 Unfortunately, all the scripts are bash scripts so you will have to run them in bash (or z shell).
 If you're using Windows, you can still download and use bash (maybe try using git bash).
 If you're stuck with Powershell... helaas pindakaas...

+> Note: If you wish to test multiple releases, you can do so by running the `helm install <app-name> ./helm/app-chart` but
+> then you need to update the /etc/hosts file with the name (`<app-name>`) of the new release, e.g. myapp2.app.local on the same line as myapp.app.local

 ## Monitoring